HealthySimulation.com Healthcare Simulation Vendors

 VirtaMed: Virtamed is a healthcare simulation company headquartered in Zurich, Switzerland, that offers simulators for medical training and education.
 Through both medical training simulators and custom-made simulators, VirtaMed develops and produces highly realistic surgical tools for medical education and training purposes.
 The company’s mission is to alter the way medical skills are taught so that learners can receive feedback regarding their skill levels prior to treating patients first-hand.
 This helps to eliminate potential risk factors that could cause harm to real-life patients.

-Vosaic: Vosaic is a cloud-based healthcare audio-video recording system simulation company that provides easy-to-use video recording and analysis software for professional development, skills-based training.
-The company’s goal is to relay relevant A/V recording system performance discovery information to K-12, higher education, healthcare and private sector institutions.
+Vosaic: Vosaic is a cloud-based healthcare audio-video recording system simulation company that provides easy-to-use video recording and analysis software for professional development, and skills-based training.
+The company’s goal is to relay relevant A/V recording system performance discovery information to K-12, higher education, healthcare, and private sector institutions.
 Headquartered in Lincoln, Nebraska, Vosaic’s visual recording system and markup tools help educators, learners and researchers discover indicators valuable to performance improvement and research outcomes.

 VRPatients: VRPatients is a physiologically based clinical simulation training platform that immerses a healthcare provider or first responder into actual case scenarios.
-Headquartered in Wilmington, Ohio, the VRPatients healthcare simulation training platform allows learners to interview, assess, diagnose and treat patients in real time.
+Headquartered in Wilmington, Ohio, the VRPatients healthcare simulation training platform allows learners to interview, assess, diagnose and treat patients in real-time.
 This technology offers many advantages that traditional classroom training alone cannot provide.

 Wallcur: Wallcur is a simulated medications and practi-products company that specializes in healthcare simulation training and education.
-The company provides simulation solutions designed for nurses, pharmacists, emergency medical technicians, medical corps professionals and other allied health program learners around the world.
+The company provides simulation solutions designed for nurses, pharmacists, emergency medical technicians, medical corps professionals, and other allied health program learners around the world.
 Wallcur was born out of a desire to teach future nurses using an innovative approach to learning.

-WISER: The Winter Institute for Simulation Education and Research (also known as WISER) is a world class multidisciplinary healthcare simulation training and research facility out of UPMC.
+WISER: The Winter Institute for Simulation Education and Research (also known as WISER) is a world-class multidisciplinary healthcare simulation training and research facility out of UPMC.
 An institute of the University of Pittsburgh Medical Center, the WISER Simulation Center’s mission is to conduct research and training programs utilizing clinical simulation-based education to increase patient safety at the UPMC and the school’s affiliates.
 The UPMC WISER facility is directed by Dr. Paul Phrampus, MD, who is also a professor in the Departments of Emergency Medicine and Anesthesiology at the University Of Pittsburgh School Of Medicine.